Finding the Best Places to Visit Near Nagpur for 2 Days

 - Wear light cotton clothes and a wide-brim hat.

-- Keep sunscreen, sunglasses and a water bottle handy.
+- Keep sunscreen, sunglasses, and a water bottle handy.

 - Plan safaris for early mornings and late evenings to avoid the harsh afternoon heat.